epfl-ada/ada-2025-project-adacore42/README.md

 ### **Axis 2: Professions, Politics, and Power**

-- “Which occupations appear most frequently, and how are they portrayed (ridiculed, admired)?”
+- Which occupations appear most frequently, and how are they portrayed (ridiculed, admired)?”
 What stereotypes are recurrent (e.g., doctors are heroes, politicians are corrupt)?
 - Do captions reflect partisan leanings (Democrat vs. Republican) or mock political figures more broadly?
 Are the political jokes rated differently?